 School’s out and families are heading into spring break with lots of downtime.
 Kids (and parents) are hoping for lots of sunshine and fun!
-Some families are feeding their wanderlust and taking long-awaited trips, while others are sticking around and taking advantage of all the adventure that’s right here in town.
+Some families are feeding their wanderlust and taking trips, while others are sticking around and taking advantage of all the adventure that’s right here in town.
 Whatever you’re doing, enjoy your time together, making lots of good memories.
-Here are the top 6 family-friendly spring break outings we came up with that are worth adding to your bucket list for the week off!
+Here are the top 6 family-friendly spring break outings we came up with that are worth adding to your bucket list for your time off!

 You don’t have to travel far to find a nice place to get away from it all for spring break.
 Whether you like the sun, sand or snow – we’ve got you covered with these local destinations.
-Book soon and be sure to ask for spring savings and discounts.
+Book now and be sure to ask for spring savings and discounts.

 Get outside and play!

 Slides, swings, monkey bars and more!
-There are so many play structures all over the Seattle-area.
+There are so many play structures all over the Seattle area.
 Find a new one to explore on the eastside.
 Want a park with views?
 Check out our list of playgrounds with beaches, mountains or water views.
 If the weather is nice, bring a picnic and make a day of it.